Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 23 Oktober 2025 03.30.54 UTC
+- WIB: Kamis, 23 Oktober 2025 04.20.43 UTC
-- WITA: Kamis, 23 Oktober 2025 04.30.54 UTC
+- WITA: Kamis, 23 Oktober 2025 05.20.43 UTC
-- WIT: Kamis, 23 Oktober 2025 05.30.54 UTC
+- WIT: Kamis, 23 Oktober 2025 06.20.43 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: motivational
+Kategori: success